Pete Astudillo: 1989–1991: Selena y Los Dinos

 During the recording sessions for the duet "Amame, Quiereme", Astudillo felt overwhelmed by the professionalism of Los Dinos in the studio, as the group had high expectations for him to match their level.
 It was Astudillo's first recording session in a studio, and Suzette remarked that Astudillo was noticeably nervous during the sessions.
 Astudillo was removed from the studio after an unsuccessful session; he expressed his disappointment at not meeting the desired range.
 After a friend of his successfully hit the required range and with encouragement, Astudillo retried and met the required demands for the track.
 Astudillo said his aspirations of recording in a professional studio inspired him not to give up.
-Writing for the El Paso Times, Maria Cortes Gonzalez called Astudillo's vocals on the track as being sexy, and seductive.
+Writing for the El Paso Times, Maria Cortes Gonzalez called Astudillo's vocals on the track as being "sexy", and "seductive".
 "Amame, Quiereme" was nominated for Vocal Duo of the Year at the 1990 Tejano Music Awards.

 Astudillo and Abraham wrote "Sukiyaki"–originally a 1960s Japanese song by Kyu Sakamoto–into a Spanish-language song.
 Vela, who intended to be involved in the writing process, acknowledged Astudillo's songwriting skills and Spanish fluency, ultimately preferring Astudillo's approach for "Sukiyaki".
 Astudillo assisted with the arrangements for "My Love" on Selena, to which Selena's biographer, Joe Nick Patoksi, interpreted the track as an homage to Madonna.
 Astudillo recorded the duet with Selena on "Yo Te Amo" for Ven Conmigo (1990), which was nominated for Vocal Duo of the Year at the 1992 Tejano Music Awards.
 The band opted for a bridge-interlude structure for "Yo Te Amo", instead of their usual recycled chord progression, reflecting their growth and evolution.
-The song's form wasn't distinctly Texan or Mexican but represented international Spanish music that was masked within a slow cumbia framework.
-Other tracks Astudillo wrote for the album includes, "Baila Esta Cumbia", "Enamorada de Ti", and "No Quiero Saber".
+Patoski found that the song's form wasn't distinctly Texan or Mexican but represented international Spanish music that was masked within a slow cumbia framework.
+Other tracks Astudillo wrote for Ven Conmigo includes, "Baila Esta Cumbia", "Enamorada de Ti", and "No Quiero Saber".
 "Baila Esta Cumbia" was certified 6× platinum (Latin) by the Recording Industry Association of America (RIAA), denoting 360,000 units consisting of sales and on-demand streaming in the United States.
 The compositions Astudillo wrote or co-wrote were largely responsible for Ven Conmigos continued commercial success on the US Billboard Regional Mexican Albums chart, which by March 1992, ranked as the second-most weeks an album has remained on the chart behind Ana Gabriel by two weeks.
 The album was selected by the Library of Congress for preservation in the United States National Recording Registry for being "culturally, historically, or aesthetically significant" in 2021.